 Sky reported for The Wall Street Journal in Beijing and Hong Kong, where she covered media, culture, social issues, and legal affairs, and served as the founding editor and lead writer of the WSJ’s China Real Time site.
 She has worked in the China corporate law practice of Baker & McKenzie, and she has also taught journalism and media law at the University of Hong Kong.

 Lucas Niewenhuis – Associate Editor

 Lucas has researched China-Africa relations at the Social Science Research Council and interned at the Council on Foreign Relations in New York.
 He has studied Chinese language and culture in Shanghai and Beijing, and is a graduate of the University of Michigan.
-At SupChina, he helps curate daily news and produce the publication’s newsletter, app, and website.
+At SupChina, he helps curate daily news and produce the company’s newsletter, app, and website content.